 Use these 7 Tips to Get Your Photos Finally Accepted on Foodgawker!

-You can get your photos accepted on Foodgawker by using a tripod, proper lighting, the correct camera settings and shooting angles and photo editing, along with good styling.
+You can get your photos accepted on Foodgawker and other recipe submission sites by using a tripod, proper lighting, the correct camera settings and shooting angles and photo editing, along with good styling.
 These tips will help your overall food photography skills.
 Keep practicing and keep submitting your photos to Foodgawker so you can increase your website traffic and get more eyes on your recipes!

 Do you like these tips?
 Share them!